History of St Paul’s

 The rise of St Paul’s Collegiate School, from its small beginnings to its present position as a premier school in the Waikato, began on 12 February 1959 when the School opened under headmastership of Mr W. Ford at the current site on Hukanui Road, Chartwell, Hamilton.

-At the time of opening there were seven classrooms and an initial enrolment of 60 boys.
+At the time of opening, there were seven classrooms and an initial enrolment of 60 boys.
 The land purchased for the School was a farm called "The Great Oaks" and true to its name, it was full of many oaks.
 The oak has become a symbol for the school over the years.

-St Paul’s takes its name from the greatest apostle of the Mediterranean, Saint Paul; a man who laid the foundations of the church in Greece, Italy and Turkey.
+St Paul’s takes its name from the greatest apostle of the Mediterranean, Saint Paul, a man who laid the foundations of the church in Greece, Italy, and Turkey.

-Headmaster Tony Hart, 1970 to 1979, was the driving force to establish a venture school.
+Headmaster Tony Hart, from 1970 to 1979, was the driving force to establish a venture school.
 He had a dream that "Surely one could let a boy spread his wings for a spell and live".
 This dream was fulfilled in the opening of Tihoi Venture School in 1979.

 Arms and motto